Why start a blog in the age of vloggers and social media influencers?

 I’m not gonna lie I take advantage of the convenience of social media too.

-For months I didn’t find the urgency to update this blog.
+For months I didn’t find the urgency to update my blog.
 I pulled out my “motherhood” card (also my “I’m so busy” and “maybe when the kids are older” cards) to justify my lack of time/patience/passion to get back to blogging.

 I thought, if I only have 2 hours a day to publish content, I should definitely use those hours on Instagram.
 And that’s what I’ve been doing.
 In fact, we recently launched a business that has been thriving on Instagram traffic for the most part.

 There’s no denying it.
 Social media is convenient, effective, and urgent.
 It’s perfect for selling stuff because it creates demand and urgency.